 How Does It Work?

-Velcade is a proteasome inhibitor.
-Both normal cells and cancer cells contain proteasomes, enzyme complexes that break down damaged and unwanted proteins into smaller components.
-These smaller components are then used to create new proteins required by the cell.
+Velcade works by inhibiting enzyme complexes called proteasomes.
+Both normal cells and cancer cells contain proteasomes, which break down damaged and unwanted proteins into smaller components.
+Proteasomes also carry out the regulated breakdown of undamaged proteins in the cell, a process that is necessary for the control of many critical cellular functions.
+These smaller protein components are then used to create new proteins required by the cell.
 Proteasomes can be thought of as crucial to the cell’s “recycling” of proteins.
-Myeloma cells are particularly sensitive to proteasome inhibition: when their protein recycling system is shut down, myeloma cells die.

 Possible Side Effects